apache/accumulo-website/_docs-2-0/administration/replication.md

 <HDFS_uri_to_WAL> repl:<local_table_id> [] -> <protobuf>
 ```

-This entry is created based on a replication entry from the Accumlo metadata table, and is deleted from the replication table
+This entry is created based on a replication entry from the Accumulo metadata table, and is deleted from the replication table
 when the WAL has been fully replicated to all remote Accumulo tables.

 ### Work section